ekeitho/OwnDev/projects/Capital_One_GrowthPopulation/README.md

 The website contains two census population pictures, in which my solution matches perfectly with 2011 to 2012 results.

-The output that was required was from 2010-2012, however I also calculated rates from 2010-2011, 2011-2012, and numeric population growth rate or what I called "weightedRate".
+The output that was required was from 2010-2012, however I also calculated population growth rates from 2010-2011, 2011-2012, and numeric population growth rate or what I called "weightedRate".